ossf/scorecard/README.md

 * Maintainers must be provided with a mechanism to correct any automated scorecard findings they feel were made in error, provide "hints" for anything we can't detect automatically, and even dispute the applicability of a given scorecard finding for that repository.
 * Any criteria in the scorecard must be actionable.
 It should be possible, with help, for any project to "check all the boxes".
 * Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.
-* Skeleton repos should be provided that set new projects up for success.

 ## Usage